InnaHyrych/Find-The-Fox/README.md

     - [Content](#Content)
     - [Media](#Media)

 ## **Goals**

- - Educate users in a fun freindly manner on foxes
+  - Educate users in a fun friendly manner on foxes.
-  - Draw attention to the fox cruelty in fox sport hunting.
+  - Draw attention to the fox cruelty in fox sport hunting and fur farms.
   - Stimulate users to get involved or donate towards saving wildlife.

 ## **Visual Design**

+### Style

+The game is created in a simple style, where the main attention is drawn to the game elements: imaga, text and buttons.
+So the user can intuitively understand the goal and rules of the game.

 ### Icons